This article is part of a larger series on Sales Management.

 An example conversation for overcoming objections about budget or cost might look like this:

 Prospect: We are on a pretty tight budget and don’t see this fitting in.

-Sales rep: I totally understand.
-Many of the clients I work with find themselves in the same situation working on a tight budget [repeating back what’s heard], so it’s completely reasonable [validation].
-If I could ask you, is your concern more the immediate expense or worry that this investment won’t be worth it in the long run? [questions]
+Sales rep: I completely understand.
+Many clients I work with find themselves in the same situation working on a tight budget [repeating back what’s heard], so it’s completely reasonable [validation].
+Is your concern more the immediate expense or worry that this investment won’t be worth it in the long run? [questions]

 Prospect: Honestly, it’s a little bit of both.

-Sales rep: Got it, so both the immediate spending plus worry about long-term value.
-So, what I can tell you is purchasing [insert your solutions] can be looked at as a strong investment that can [value obtained from solutions such as cost-saving or increased productivity].
+Sales rep: I understand.
+So both the immediate spending plus worry about long-term value.
+What I can tell you is that purchasing [insert your solutions] can be looked at as a strong investment that can [value obtained from solutions such as cost-saving or increased productivity].
 In fact, all of our clients similar to your business see on average [value stat about ROI, increased productivity, decreased cost, increased sales, and so on].

 You might even have a case study or other data to share with the lead.
 You may be able to further address spending concerns by extending a discount or free trial, or providing a convincing demo or some other type of consultation.
 If you can’t prove the value to the prospect or overcome the spending objection, keep in mind that the lead may simply not be appropriate for your products or services.